Alcaraz, Sinner Breeze Into Third Round Of Shanghai Masters - UrduPoint

 "I just had one practice then was straight into this match, so to be able to show this level in the first match, I'm just really proud," he added.

-The tournament lost its second top-ten player on Saturday, as Russian Andrey Rublev fell to 65th-ranked Jakub Mensik 6-7 (7/9), 6-4, 6-3, joining Norwegian Casper Ruud on the notable casualties list.
+The tournament lost its second top-ten player on Saturday, as Andrey Rublev fell to 19-year-old Czech Jakub Mensik, joining Norwegian Casper Ruud on the notable casualties list.

+The Russian, a finalist at last year's Shanghai Masters, roared in jubilation after winning a tiebreaker to take the first set.

+But 65th-ranked Mensik broke Rublev in the first game of the second set, and again in the fifth to draw even.

 Recent Stories